c-toolbox/C-Play/docs/index.md

 - HTTP Web API, so you can integrate control of C-Play into a custom system.

 - REST Commands (HTTP and WebSockets) to control other application, such as OBS Studio which C-Play then can receive content from.

+- NDI output of the main video and individual presentation layers, so other applications (e.g. OBS Studio) can receive C-Play content over the network *(Added in 2.4)*.

 - Tested and used on Windows 10/11, in domes and other big arenas.